rahuljindal1/node-interview-questions/README.md

 ## How to remove event listeners in Node.js?

-: The removeListener() method can be used to remove a specific event listener.
+The `removeListener()` method can be used to remove a specific event listener.
 Here's an example:

 ```node
 const EventEmitter = require('events');